 As more companies adopt remote work, distributed teams will become more common as well.
 Brilliant talent can be found anywhere, and employers don’t need to be limited to talent only in their geographic locations.

-But as we make this shift, it’s important to be clear and consistent about how you approach remote pay.
+But as we make this shift, it’s important to be clear and consistent about how you will pay remote employees.
 Embracing a distributed workforce may be a change in policy, and so your compensation philosophy must also adapt.
 Compensation is already complex for employees who work within the same office, and a remote workforce adds an additional layer of complexity.
 A thoughtful pay strategy for remote workers can ensure you make fair, consistent decisions that will help you attract and retain talent.